rodrigolemos/nanodegree-project-3/README.md

 ## Restaurant Reviews Project

-In this project, we have converted a static webpage to a mobile-ready web application, improved the accessibility and updated the pages to work properly in all display's size.
+In this project, we have converted a static webpage to a mobile-ready web application, improved the accessibility and updated the pages to work properly in all displays' size.
 After that, we added a service worker to begin the process of creating a seamless offline experience for the users.

 ## How to run